 Back filled crowning down hole

-Snaring: It is not legal to snare badgers.
+Snaring: It is not legal to intentionally snare badgers.
 When they are caught in a snare they tend to fight hard against it.
 The energy that they expend desperately trying to escape causes them to create a circle known as a “doughnut”.
 This is characteristic of badgers being snared and is sometimes found in the landscape long after the dead badger and the snare have been removed.
 Where the snare has been set near an obstruction, such as a fence, the doughnut may be partial.
-If you find a doughnut you should report it to the police using the 101 number and also inform firstname.lastname@example.org.
+If you find a doughnut you should report it to the police using the 101 number and also inform us by email.
 Don't forget to get an incident number.

 Please be aware that, whatever your views on snaring, it is illegal to remove or interfere with a snare unless you are the operator.
 In recent snaring cases there have been frequent allegations that the snares in question were set by the complainers.
 Take photographs and leave discretely if possible.